AliceElder/disaster_response_pipeline_project/README.md

 ### Suggestions for Future Improvements
 - Several of the columns had very few data points.
-The accuracy of the model could be improved by collecting more data, in particular for these features:
-    - Offers: only 0.3% of fields had a value of 1
+The accuracy of the model could be improved by collecting more data, e.g. the 'Offers' feature had only 0.3% of fields with a value of 1.
 - There may be more optimal paramers; GridSearch took an extremely long time to run for more combinations of parameters.
+With more time and resources other estimators and parameters could be trialled.
+- This model was based on downloaded csv files.
+For a more future-proof solution an API could be used to pull the data.

 ### Acknowledgements
-Thanks to Udacity for providing the files and framework for this project.
+Thanks to Udacity for providing the original files and framework for this project.
+Thanks to Figure Eight for collecting the data.

 #### Data Sources Used
 The following data sources are used in this project: